What Helps for Vertigo

 We began with BPPV at the onset of today’s post.

-If you experience BPPV vertigo I hope you are able to use the Epley Manuever with success.
+If you experience BPPV vertigo, I hope you are able to use the Epley Maneuver with success.

 Once you are over the acute vertigo episode maybe check your vitamin/mineral/amino acid levels.